KnutAM/tensors/Theory/TensorOperations.md

 ### 4th order tensors
 \definition{The inverse, $\tfi{A}$, of a 4th order tensor, $\tf{A}=\tfind{A}{ijkl}\baseijkl$, is defined by\\
-$\tf{A}:\tfi{A}=\ts{I}\opu\ts{I}=\delta_{ik}\delta_{jl}\baseijkl$}
+$\tf{A}:\tfi{A}=\tf{I}=\delta_{ik}\delta_{jl}\baseijkl$}

 \todo{Should this be moved to computations?}
-Algorithms for determining the inverse of a 4th order tensors are virtually non-existent.
-However, we may represent the entities in a 4th order tensor as a matrix using the [Voigt notation](/Theory/TensorComputation#voigt_notation), $\tfv{A}$.
+Algorithms for determining the inverse of 4th order tensors are virtually non-existent.
+However, we may represent the entities in a 4th order tensor as a matrix using the [Voigt notation](), $\tfv{A}$.
 In this notation, the double contraction reduces to a regular matrix-matrix product: $\tf{A}:\tf{A}=\tfv{A}\cdot\tfv{A}$.
 Hence, to calculate the inverse of a 4th order tensor, it is usually necessary to convert to the Voigt format, calculate the inverse, and then convert back.

 \label{determinant}
 ## Determinant, "$\det(\bullet)$"
 As for the inverse, the determinant is only defined for even order tensors.
 For scalars, it is trivial such that $\det(a)=a$.
-Similar to the inverse of 4th order tensors, it is normally not computed on a fourth order tensor but rather on the Voigt representation of this tensor.
-For a 2nd order tensor, it is straight forward to calculate as the determinant of a matrix by filling the matrix by the tensor coefficients, e.g. in 2d:
+For a 2nd order tensor, it is straight-forward to calculate as the determinant of a matrix by filling the matrix by the tensor coefficients, e.g. in 2d:

 \begin{align}
 \ts{a}=a_{ij} \baseij, \quad \left[a_{ij}\right] = \begin{bmatrix} a_{11} & a_{12} \\ a_{21} & a_{22} \end{bmatrix} \\
 \det(\ts{a}) = a_{11} a_{22} - a_{21} a_{12}
 \end{align}

+Similar to the inverse of 4th order tensors, the determinant is normally not computed on a fourth-order tensor directly but on its Voigt representation.

 \label{exponentiation}
 ## Exponentiation, "$\bullet^n$"